Six centuries have passed since Master Talagan Silvertongue died trying to save Edhelion’s relics from Skorgrím Dourhand.

 His last words to me rang through my head… “Go, Mailiel, and promise me you will return in one piece!
 Edhelben shall open the gate for you.”

 My thoughts were soon interrupted as Master Elrond entered my room.
 He had a premonition that a great evil stirred near the ruins of Edhelion.
 I was to leave with his sons Elladan and Elrohir before the sunset.

 “You were a mere child of 96, Mailiel; there was nothing more that you could have done.”

 Master Elrond paused at my door, turning back to look at me.
 He must have sensed my thoughts.
 He left the room as I began to ready myself for the mission at hand.

 Upon our arrival, we were greeted by a kindly Dwarven gentlelord by the name of Nos Grimsong.

-Shortly after arriving to Edhelion, Elland told me that Dorollas had news for me.
+Shortly after arriving at Edhelion, Elland told me that Dorollas had news for me.
 I rushed quickly to speak to him.
 “Master Dorongúr wishes to speak to you, Mailiel.”

-I looked around for Master Dorongúr, he had been with our company that traveled to Edhelion.
-I finally found him standing on the broken bridge reflecting just as I had done the day before in my own mind.
+I looked around for Master Dorongúr; he had been with our company and traveled to Edhelion.
+I finally found him standing on the broken bridge, reflecting just as I had done the day before in my own mind.

 As I approached, he said, “I must contemplate the past to glean wisdom from it.”

 I reached out my hand and rested it understandingly on his shoulder.
 He turned his head slightly to look at me, his face expressionless.